gcamrit/ramro-core/README.md

 # Ramro
 Ramro is a progressive php framework.
+Follows community standards like PSR-7: HTTP message interfaces and PSR-11: container interface.
 Under the hood it uses `League\Route` for routing, `League\Container` for dependency injection.